vonvoo/docs/docs/source/2 factor authentication.rst

    - Click on Settings (top-left) and click on Two-Factor
    - Enable 2FA
-   - On your smartphone, in the app *Ente Auth* scan this QR code.
+   - On your smartphone, in the app *Ente Auth*, scan this QR code.
    - On your computer, verify this new 2FA entry.
    - Save the recovery code in the app *BitWarden*, within the account entry for Ente Auth (this is a critial step to maintain access to the account)